Chronic Limb Ischaemia

 - Clinical features that are less than 14 days duration, often presenting within hours.

-*Acute-on-chronic ischaemia is more complex condition whereby there is an acute often embolic event in a patient with previous peripheral arterial disease.
+*Acute-on-chronic ischaemia is a more complex condition whereby there is an acute often embolic event in a patient with previous peripheral arterial disease.
 These patients are sub-classified as they typically have a longer duration in which the limb is salvageable.

 The diagnosis of chronic limb ischaemia is clinical.
 The ankle-brachial pressure index (ABPI, Fig. 2) is used to confirm the diagnosis and quantify severity of chronic limb ischaemia: